Welcome to our grammar lesson about Spanish verb “Seguir”.

-- On one hand, it means “to continue”, “to go on”, “to keep”… It indicates that an action or situation continues to happen, is still happening.
+- In some sentences, it means “to continue”, “to go on”, “to keep”… It indicates that an action or situation continues to happen, is still happening.

-- On the other hand, it also means “to follow”.
+- In other sentences, it means “to follow”.

-In this lesson, we are going to focus more on its first meaning of verb “Seguir” (“to continue, to keep…”) because, with that meaning, this verb presents some grammar structures that the Spanish learner needs to know.
+In this lesson, we are going to focus more on its first meaning (“to continue, to keep…”) because “seguir” produces some interesting grammar structures when it has that meaning.

 “Seguir” + Gerundio

-If we want to communicate that something continues to happen, is still happening, we need to conjugate the verb “seguir”, followed by the Gerundio form of the main verb.
+If we want to communicate that something continues to happen, is still happening, we conjugate “seguir” in the proper tense, followed by the Gerundio (Gerund) of the main verb.

 Mi tía sigue fumando.